Delicious refreshments that will be sure to keep you cool this summer.

 Boil water and stir sugar to dissolve, then remove from heat.
 Add a large handful of kale leaves.
 Let steep 5 minutes.
 Add to blender or food processor.
 Blend thoroughly, then strain into a clean sealable container.
 Should last 1 week in the fridge.

 Smoked Salt and Pink Peppercorn Rim

-Using spice grinder or mortar and pestle, crush smoked sea salt and pink peppercorns to a very fine consistency.
-Use lime wedge to wet rim of glass and dip in the salt/pepper mixture.
+Using a spice grinder or mortar and pestle, crush smoked sea salt and pink peppercorns to a very fine consistency.
+Use a lime wedge to wet the rim of a glass and dip in the salt/pepper mixture.

 Here’s a unique summer cocktail featuring the fresh flavors of sage as a garnish.
 (Courtesy of Dan Carlson, mixologist at Saul at the Brooklyn Museum in Brooklyn, New York.)